-CEWM5166 Support Groups for Women (1 hour) Kelley
+CEWM5166 Support Groups for Women (1 hour)

 This course is designed to explore how support groups sponsored by the women's ministry can help meet the needs of women in the church and community.
+The following topics about groups will be explored: scriptural basis, Jesus and groups, historical background, need, advantages/disadvantages, dynamics, formation, leadership, types, support groups, roles, problems, stages, and termination of groups.

-CEWM5167 Relationship Skills for Women (1 hour) Bozeman, Carver
+CEWM5167 Relationship Skills for Women (1 hour)

 This course is designed to enhance personal relational skills which are important to women and to train leaders to build those relationships through the church.
+Various teaching methods will be utilized including group discussions, lectures, educational films, and role-play.

-CEWM5168 Lifestyle Witnessing for Women (1 hour) Kelley
+CEWM5168 Lifestyle Witnessing for Women (1 hour)